 The taste is not the greatest, but it’s a highly effective ketone ester source if you can stomach it.

 Perfect Keto makes a powder-based ketone supplement that’s flavored with stevia and natural chocolate flavor.

 It does the job, but its sodium content is pretty hefty due to sodium salts of beta-hydroxybutyrate.
 This could prove an issue if you try to keep your salt intake low to control your blood pressure.
 That aside, it’s a great product.

 Vitamonk Ketosene is a clean and straightforward source of ketone esters that uses a balanced array of ketone ester salts alongside stevia and some natural flavoring to spice up the typically foul ketone ester taste.

 It’s a mainstay for keto fans who aren’t looking for anything fancy and deserve a look if that sounds like what you need.

 It’s a good choice if you want lower sodium but the advantages of multiple different ketone ester salts.

 6. Nutricost Exogenous Ketone Salts

 Nutricost Exogenous Ketone Salts have a nice blend of calcium, potassium, magnesium, and sodium-based ketone salts without overloading sodium content.
-However, there are a bit more binders, fillers, and anti-caking agents in this product than some of the very top exogenous ketone supplements.
+However, this product has more binders, fillers, and anti-caking agents than some of the top exogenous ketone supplements.